 - How to take care of White Onions?

-- They have a milder and sweeter flavour than other onions, like red or yellow onions.
+- They have a milder and sweeter flavor than other onions, like red or yellow onions.

 - They have a crisp texture when raw and become sweeter when cooked.

-- They are also known for their versatility in cooking, as they can be eaten raw, sautéed, grilled, or caramelised.
+- They are also known for their versatility in cooking, as they can be eaten raw, sautéed, grilled, or caramelized.

 - White onions are a healthy addition to your diet.
 They are a great source of nutrients, including vitamin C.